alunodoisgte/prep/admission/README.md

 # [⏪ Admission](/README.md)

 We welcome everyone to SkilStak™ from all backgrounds and abilities.
-In fact often those that think coding might not be for them end up the best coders of all.
+In fact, often those that think coding might not be for them end up the best coders of all.

 However, in order to ensure the best experience for everyone we